 If you have a canine friend, you’ll be well aware that dog panting is a normal part of daily doggy life.
-In fact, it’s just a fact of pooch life!
+In fact, it’s just part of pooch life!
 But should you ever be worried about your dog panting and is it ever a sign of something serious?
 Here is everything you need to know about dog panting.

 You’re the one person who’s there to look after your dog and make sure he’s happy, healthy and content.
 And although dog panting is completely normal behaviour, it can sometimes indicate that something else is going on inside your dog’s body.
 Therefore, it’s important to understand how to differentiate between normal and abnormal panting in your beloved canine pal.